Your Dental Routine

 When you eat sugary foods, sugar-loving, acid-spewing harmful bacteria multiply.
-There are ways to bring balance back to your oral environment.
+However, there are ways to bring balance back to your oral environment.

 First, avoid sugary foods.
 Without the fuel they need, harmful bacteria can’t flourish.

 Second, don’t overuse mouthwash.
 While your mouth may feel fresh afterward, mouthwash indiscriminately kills good microbes along with the bad.
-The goal isn’t to leave a sterile wasteland; it’s to encourage certain strains to outcompete the destructive ones.
+Again, the goal isn’t to leave a sterile wasteland; it’s to encourage certain strains to outcompete the destructive ones.